jainayushjain95/GFGProblems/README.md

 # GFGProblems

-1. Problem 001  -> Find no of digits in a number
+Problem 001  -> Find no of digits in a number
-2. Problem 002  -> Check if kth bit is set
+Problem 002  -> Check if kth bit is set
-3. Problem 003  -> Count no of set bits
+Problem 003  -> Count no of set bits
-4. Problem 004  -> Check if no is power of 2
+Problem 004  -> Power of 2
-5. Problem 005  -> One odd occuring
+Problem 005  -> One odd occuring
-6. Problem 006  -> Two odd occuring
+Problem 006  -> Two odd occuring
+Problem 007  -> Generate Power set